BvChung/prtls/README.md

 # File Directory Tree Generator

-This command-line interface (CLI) terminal user interface allows users to dynamically view files in directories and generate a visual representation of the directory tree structure for the current directory to an output text file.
+This terminal user interface application allows users to dynamically view files in directories and generate a visual representation of the directory tree structure for the current directory to an output text file.
 It's a handy utility for quickly visualizing the layout of your project's files and directories.
 Go to [releases](https://github.com/BvChung/prtls/releases) for the latest executable.

 ## Table of Contents
 - [Technologies](#tech)